TrellixVulnTeam/swahilipython_SCMU/Doc/reference/toplevel_components.rst

 .. index:: single: interpreter

-The Python interpreter can get its input from a number of sources: from a script passed to it as standard input or as program argument, typed in interactively, from a module source file, etc.  This chapter gives the syntax used in these cases.
+The Python interpreter can get its input kutoka a number of sources: kutoka a script passed to it as standard input or as program argument, typed in interactively, kutoka a module source file, etc.  This chapter gives the syntax used in these cases.